johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 #### Nest App Messages

 On the other hand, the Nest components produce slightly different messages.
-The "nestHttpApp", when it runs `client.send('get-customers', {})`, emits a message that looks like this:
+The *nestHttpApp*, when it runs `client.send('get-customers', {})`, emits a message that looks like this:

 ```bash
 PUB get-customers _INBOX.9FEAM